grant-olson/grant-olson.github.io/_posts/2014-04-28-did-julius-caeser-predict-the-end-of-the-world.md

 But why does ruby chose year -4712?
 That seems suspiciously as if ruby assumes the world is only 6 or 7 thousand years old!
-Instead of using this to troll people on twitter, I decided to dig in and [RTFM](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html#method-c-new).
+Instead of using this to troll people about creationism on twitter, I decided to dig in and [RTFM](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html#method-c-new).
 This does indicate that this year was intentionally and specifically chosen, and talks about various calendar systems throughout the ages, but isn't useful in answering the question at hand.
-What is so important about 4712?
+What is so important about -4712?

 For this we have to turn to wikipedia.
 The article on the Gregorian Calendar isn't particularly useful.
 Neither is the one on the Julian